 Northeastern University, et al. v.
 Commissioner of Revenue (Suffolk Superior Court) and related Brownfields Credits Claims.
 The plaintiffs in a consolidated Superior Court case, three Massachusetts universities and one corporation, allege that the Commissioner of Revenue ("Commissioner") wrongfully denied their requests for Brownfields Tax Credits and, in the case of the corporate plaintiff, the request to transfer or sell tax credits already obtained.
 Legislation in 2006 made not-for-profit institutions eligible, for the first time, to claim tax credits for work those institutions performed to remediate an environmentally contaminated site.
 (Because not-for-profits do not typically pay corporate excise taxes, against which such a credit may be applied, the legislation also made it possible, for the first time, for taxpayers granted such a credit to "sell" that credit to individuals or corporations who do incur tax liability, so that the buyer can make use of the credit.
 The law specifies that any unused portion of a credit, as reduced from year to year, can be carried over and applied to a tax liability for any subsequent year, not to exceed five years.)
-The sole issue in the Northeastern University litigation, filed in August, 2014, is whether the taxpayers may be eligible for a Brownfields Tax Credit arising from site-remediation work performed prior to June 2006 (i.e., prior to the effective date of the amended legislation).
-The Commissioner denied the plaintiffs' applications for the credit, and to transfer the credit, because the site remediation work had been achieved prior to the taxable year commencing after June 24, 2006.
-But the plaintiffs have prevailed in the Superior Court and, if all other application conditions are met, they would be entitled to tax credits in the cumulative amount of \$17.6 million.
+The sole issue in the Northeastern University litigation, filed in August, 2014, is whether the nonprofits may be eligible for a Brownfields Tax Credit arising from site-remediation work performed prior to the taxable year commencing on or after June 24, 2006 (i.e., the effective date of the legislative amendment).
+The Commissioner denied the plaintiffs' applications for the credit because the site remediation work had been achieved prior to the taxable year commencing on or after June 24, 2006.
+But the plaintiffs have prevailed in the Superior Court and, if all other application conditions are met, they would be entitled to tax credits in the cumulative amount of \$17.7 million.
 Additionally, other entities may now be bolstered in claims for credits that they have not yet asserted; those claims may be worth tens of millions of dollars.
 There is also an unrelated Superior Court case filed in February, 2016 by Arborway Corporation, which likewise presents a Brownfields Credit claim; the potential revenue loss in that case is estimated at \$1.7 million.
-In the category of claims not yet docketed at the Appellate Tax Board, the Department of Revenue estimates \$45.3 million worth of potential revenue loss (even though none of the individual credit amounts exceeds \$10 million).
-The Commonwealth has appealed the adverse Superior Court judgment and the briefing of its appeal will likely commence in May, 2016.
+In the category of claims not vet docketed at the Appellate Tax Board, the Department of Revenue estimates \$20.3 million worth of potential revenue loss (even though none of the individual credit amounts exceeds \$10 million).
+The Commonwealth has appealed the adverse Superior Court judgment.
+On June 17, 2016, the court dismissed the appeal with respect to 131 Willow Ave.
+LLC only, following the filing of a partial motion to dismiss under Rule 29(b) of the MA Rules of Appellate Procedure by the Commissioner on June 15, 2016, reflecting the agreement of the Commissioner and 131 Willow Ave.
+LLC that the appeal be dismissed with respect to 131 Willow Ave.
+LLC only.
+The Commissioner filed his initial appellate brief on June 28, 2016; Northeastern University, Boston University and Wellesley College filed a motion to extend the due date of their brief on July 26, 2016.